AntonioTanco/AntonioTanco/README.md

 <h1>Hi 👋🏻, I'm Antonio: <br/></h1>

 🌱 I’m currently learning the in's and out's of System Administration.
 IT is not only a passion for me but I actively teach myself programming as a hobby.
-The projects I tend to create are custom enterprise solutions stemming from real world experiences I've seen first hand from working in the IT Industry.
+The projects I tend to create are custom solutions stemming from real world experiences I've seen first hand from working in the IT Industry.

 <h2>👨‍🎓 Certifications</h2>